mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 - **If a setting book mentions that all options from a specific resource for a given species are available, then the table for each species will include options across all versions of those resources when they differ over time.** This accounts for setting books that attempt to make default species options freely available while considering that these resources are updated over time.
 When the resource mentioned is a _Player's Handbook_, options from each _SRD_ will also be included.
 - **Dragonmarks are included on the Eberron setting table for a given species alongside unmarked variants.** Since not all the people of Eberron have dragonmarks, when a dragonmark option is present for a given species, it is listed alongside unmarked species variants when they are also available as player options.
 Aberrant dragonmarks are not included on these tables, since this mark is provided as a feat rather than a species option.
 If you roll an unmarked Eberron species, an aberrant dragonmark is available to you at DM discretion.

+## How to use these tables

+1. When you cast _Reincarnate_, roll on the **[Reincarnation Options](ch-2-reincarnate.md#reincarnation-options)** table to determine your species.
+2. If a species has multiple options, that entry will reference a subsequent table to roll on, which will determine your specific variant.
+If a species has limited variant options in one or more settings, roll for setting, then roll for variant within the resulting setting, or on the multiverse table for general options.
+3. Continue to follow any instructions for rolling on subsequent tables until you reach a final result, which reflects the species of your newly reincarnated body.

 ## Accomplishments